 you don't have two foil pans that fit, just wrap the ribs in foil and pour liquid in the bottom and seal the top.

 My favorite beef ribs are at Womack's Texas Style Barbecue,

-before making a special trip in the spring or fall to be sure you don't accidentally catch
+before making a special trip to be sure you don't accidentally catch

 the two multi-week vacations per year that Mr. Womack takes.
 What you get there